 As a federally recognized accrediting agency, the Higher Learning Commission (HLC) is required to assure that all its member institutions are meeting their Title IV program responsibilities as well as complying with the expectations of specific regulations accreditors must enforce as a part of their recognition by the U.S. Department of Education.
 Compliance with these requirements by both institutions and HLC is necessary to ensure that institutions accredited by the HLC are eligible for federal financial aid.

-Updated information pertaining to the preparation of institutional and team materials to address the Federal Compliance requirements will be available in February 2016.
-The updated information will be in effect for visits starting in Fall 2016.
+Updated information pertaining to the preparation of institutional materials to address the Federal Compliance requirements is now available in the “Related Documents” section of this page.
+Corresponding materials for peer review teams will be available in May 2016.
+The updated information will be in effect for visits starting September 1, 2016.
 Until then, institutions should use the current Federal Compliance Packet.

 Expectations for Institutions and Peer Reviewers